 To land a freelance proofreading job from home with Editor World, you must pass their test.
 Only then will you be allowed to create your profile and join the Editors Panel.

 This company functions as a sort of an online marketplace for proofreaders and editors, where clients choose who they work with based on the professionals’ profiles.

 38. English Trackers

-English Trackers is another company offering its remote proofreaders and editors flexible working hours and a regular pay through PayPal (on the 15th every month).
+English Trackers offers remote proofreaders and editors flexible working hours and consistent payment through PayPal (on the 15th every month).